FirelyTeam/firely-docs/mappingengine/start.rst

 Getting started
 ===============

 The FHIR Mapper is available as a paid plugin to the Vonk FHIR server. `Get in touch <https://fire.ly/contact/>`_ with us if you're interested in obtaining it for your needs.
-Alternatively, you can try the FHIR Mapper in our `public test sandbox <https://vonk.fire.ly/>`_.
+Alternatively, you can try the FHIR Mapper in our `public test sandbox <https://vonk.fire.ly/>`_ or by downloading `Vonk <https://simplifier.net/vonk>`_ using an Evaluation license.
 All operations described in this documentation are accessible for testing purposes.

 Configuration
 -------------